Deep-Fit College Counseling: An Investment for Life

 Lantern’s Expertise in College Success

-Beyond STEM, we are experts on college thriving, as evidenced by our 45 years of supporting and educating students on college campuses and our Deep-Fit approach—experience that applies broadly to all academic disciplines.
+Beyond STEM, we are experts on college thriving, as evidenced by our 45 years of supporting and educating students on college campuses and our Deep-Fit Admissions Approach—experience that applies broadly to all academic disciplines.
 In fact, over half of our students do not plan to study STEM in college!
 We are deeply experienced in supporting undecided students.

 Deep-Fit College Counseling: Preparing Students for College—and Beyond